telerik/reporting-docs/report-items/map/map-types/shape-map-series.md

 ---
-title: Add ShapeMapSeries to the Map
+title: Shape Map Series
-page_title: Add a ShapeMapSeries Instance to the Map Report sItem
+page_title: Adding ShapeMapSeries Instances to the Map
 description: "Learn how to add a ShapeMapSeries instance to the Map report item when using Telerik Reporting."
 slug: telerikreporting/designing-reports/report-structure/map/how-to/how-to-add-shapemapseries-to-the-map-item
 tags: telerik, reporting, map, report, item, add, shapemapseries, instance
-previous_url: /MapHowToAddShapeMapSeriesToTheMapItem, /report-items/map/how-to/how-to-add-shapemapseries-to-the-map-item, /knowledge-base/map-add-shapemapseries
+previous_url: /MapHowToAddShapeMapSeriesToTheMapItem, /report-items/map/how-to/how-to-add-shapemapseries-to-the-map-item, /knowledge-base/map-add-
+position: 2
 ---

-# Learn How to Add ShapeMapSeries to the Map
+# Adding ShapeMapSeries Instances to the Map

 In this article, you will learn how to add a `ShapeMapSeries` instance to the Map report item.

-The [`ShapeMapSeries`](/reporting/api/Telerik.Reporting.ShapeMapSeries) uses its own source to obtain a set of coordinates which will determine the shape of the data points.
-These series do not use a `LocationProvider` or a `GeoLocationMapGroup`, because the data points are not determined by a single location on the map surface, as with the [`LocationMapSeries`](/reporting/api/Telerik.Reporting.LocationMapSeries).

 To add new `ShapeMapSeries` instance to the Map: